 Recommended Read: Cost of Living in Ireland

-Like many global institutions, Irish universities also offer three types of MBA Programs – Full-Time MBA, Part-Time MBA, and Executive MBA.
+Like many global institutions, Irish universities also offer three types of MBA Programs – Full-Time, Part-Time, and Executive MBA.
 These programs differ in duration, course content, costs, and student qualification.
 You can opt for any of these based on your requirements.
 Some of the colleges might only offer a particular program.
-Executive and part-time MBAs are best for professionals who already have some work experience and need to learn about specific areas of the industry or business.
+Executive and part-time MBAs are best for professionals with some work experience and who need to learn about specific areas of the industry or business.
 Full-time MBAs are best for students exploring career options.

 Also Read: Top Reasons to Study in Ireland